pataruco/holocron/lessons/blend-accessibility/slides.md

 - **Easier to develop with**: you get some functionality for free, plus it is arguably easier to understand.
 - **Better on mobile**: semantic HTML is arguably lighter in file size than non-semantic spaghetti code, and easier to make responsive.
-- **Good for SEO**:search engines give more importance to keywords inside headings, links, etc., than keywords included in non-semantic `<div>`s, etc., so your documents will be more findable by customers.
+- **Good for SEO**: search engines give more importance to keywords inside headings, links, etc., than keywords included in non-semantic `<div>`s, etc., so your documents will be more findable by customers.

 ---